The 10th instrument in the free Blueprint series is now revealed, and this one’s a special.

 All sampled notes across the virtual keyboard seem to have at least two round robin variations.
 There are also a couple of dynamic velocity layers (in the low/mid registers) as well as Release triggers all across.

-The playable range of the instrument is visually split into two sections – the low/mid section on the left which has darker-blue colored keys, and the the mid/high section on the right which is represented in lighter blue/cyan.
+The playable range of the instrument is visually split into two sections – the low/mid section on the left which has darker-blue colored keys, and the mid/high section on the right which is represented in lighter blue/cyan.

 The Blueprint Epic Grand Kontakt interface provides exactly four FX modules: Colour (one knob EQ), Hype (which is a volume/gain compressor/saturator), a Stereo Width feature and Reverb.